 After you register for a midterm feedback session, a CELT staff member will reach out to you to arrange a meeting.
 In this meeting, we will explain the three midterm feedback format options in more detail and collaboratively determine the best format for you.
 In most cases, we will meet with you afterward to analyze the feedback results and discuss possible course adjustments.

 In this option, faculty would conduct the midterm feedback process with optional support from CELT.
 Faculty are responsible for administering the survey and collecting and reviewing responses.
 CELT can share survey templates and meet with faculty to determine course adjustments.
+See Teaching@Tufts & the CELT website for tips about designing a survey.

 2 – CELT-Led Mid-Term Feedback (Survey Only):